Idiopathic Scoliosis Progression Risk Calculator

 Based on the size of a curve present in a child at a particular stage of development, we can predict their likelihood of progression.
 As age does not directly correspond to a given stage of puberty (every child is different7), we estimate scoliosis progression risk utilizing a combination of bone/skeletal age (determined by Risser sign), age, and the Cobb angle of the curve.

-For instance, a 2017 study found that at the beginning of puberty (onset of pubertal growth), children with curves greater than 30 degrees had a 100% risk of profession to surgical range (>45 degrees); while children with curves 21 – 30 degrees still had a 72.5% risk of progressing to surgical range2.
+For instance, a 2017 study found that at the beginning of puberty (onset of pubertal growth), children with curves greater than 30 degrees had a 100% risk of progression to surgical range (>45 degrees); while children with curves 21 – 30 degrees still had a 72.5% risk of progressing to surgical range2.
 Similarly, another study examining children with idiopathic scoliosis who were untreated (no bracing, etc.) found that curve progression was directly related to the size and pattern of the curve, as well as their age, skeletal age (Risser sign), and menarchal status6.

 OUT OF GROWTH, OUT OF THE WOODS?